CxAalto/gtfspy/README.md

     - Routing implementation [Connection Scan Algorithm](http://i11www.iti.uni-karlsruhe.de/extra/publications/dpsw-isftr-13.pdf) (CSA).
     - Used for computing travel times and transfers between origin-destination pairs

-### Prerequisites
+## Prerequisites
 * [Python 3.5 (or above)](https://www.python.org/)
-* Supported platforms: Linux + OSX (Windows is currently not supported, please create an issue in Github if you would like gtfspy to support Windows)
+* Supported platforms: Linux + OSX (Windows is currently not supported, please creat an issue in Github if you would be interested in running ``gtfspy`` on Windows)
-* Optional: [git](https://git-scm.com/) used for development
+* Optional: [git](https://git-scm.com/) is used for development.

-### Installation
+## Install

 ```
-pip install gtfspy # Should work with Python 3.5
+pip install --process-dependency-links gtfspy
 ```

-### Development quickstart
+## Development quickstart

-Only use this if you want to be able to edit the source code of this repository.
+Only use this if you want to be able to edit ``gtfspy``'s source code.

 ```
 git clone git@github.com:CxAalto/gtfspy.git